Financial Education for Securities, Banking, & Insurance Professionals.

 Within 2 business days of registering the exam proctor, both you and your proctor will receive exam eligibility emails indicating the exam has been set up and is accessible through the "Take the Final Exam" link within Blackboard.
 Once the exam emails have been received, meet with the proctor at any location with Internet access and take the exam.

-You have 3 months from the date of your course registration to take your final exam.
-Students who do not pass the final exam on their first attempt may schedule an exam retake for a fee of $65.
+Student has current month plus 4 months to pass their final exam.
+Students who do not pass the final exam on their first attempt may schedule an exam retake for a fee of $125.

 Students may retake the FA 290 exam up to two times.
 If a student does not pass the exam in 3 attempts, an additional full-fee registration is required.